ENJOYING YOUR NEW TOBACCO PIPES……………………………..

 for, so let’s get down to the basic and get started the

-RIGHT way to smoke a pipe—For the Noble and Worthy purpose
+RIGHT way to smoke a pipe — For the Noble and Worthy purpose

 of Your Enjoyment and Pleasure!

-They’re three things to positively ensure you get the
+There are three things to positively ensure you get the

 greatest pleasure from your new